Space-time reduced basis methods for parametrized unsteady Stokes equations: Unsteady Parametrized Incompressible Stokes Equations

 Therefore, on the one side the \emph{inf--sup} stability of Problem \ref{pb:weak_form_stokes_2} in the discrete setting is guaranteed if two distinct \emph{inf--sup} inequalities --- one for each of the dual fields --- are satisfied.
 However, on the other side, one of the two \emph{inf--sup} inequalities features an additional constraint on the primal variable.
-Thus, the independent fulfilment of the conventional \emph{inf--sup} conditions on the dual variables is not enough to guarantee well--posedness.\\ In this work, we claim the well--posedness of Problem \ref{pb:weak_form_stokes_2} in the discrete framework by considering Eq.\eqref{eq: discrete_inf--sup FOM 2a}, where the first inequality (related to pressure) is ``standard'', while the second one (related to Lagrange multipliers) features a supremum taken over velocities that satisfy the constraint $\bm{B}\bm{v} = \bm{0}$ (i.e. weakly divergence--free velocities).
-Proceeding as in \cite{pegolotti2021model}, on the one hand we guarantee the fulfilment of the first inequality in Eq.\eqref{eq: discrete_inf--sup FOM 2a} by employing $P2-P1$ Taylor--Hood Lagrangian finite elements \cite{hood1974navier} (i.e piecewise polynomials of order $2$ for the velocity and of order $1$ for the pressure, built on a tetrahedral triangulation of the domain $\Omega$), which are the most popular example of stable discretization couple.
-On the other hand, instead, we only assess the second inequality empirically, by computing the condition number of the system matrix in Eq.\eqref{eq: semi-discretized_stokes}.
-In all our numerical tests (see Section \ref{sec:section5}) the FOM system matrix proved to be well--conditioned, thus suggesting the well--posedness of the problem at hand.
+Thus, the independent fulfilment of the conventional \emph{inf--sup} conditions on the dual variables is not enough to guarantee well--posedness.

+In this work, we claim the well--posedness of Problem \ref{pb:weak_form_stokes_2} in the discrete framework by considering Eq.\eqref{eq: discrete_inf--sup FOM 2a}, where the first inequality (related to pressure) is ``standard'', while the second one (related to Lagrange multipliers) features a supremum taken over velocities that satisfy the constraint $\bm{B}\bm{v} = \bm{0}$ (i.e. weakly divergence--free velocities).
+Proceeding as in \cite{pegolotti2021model}, on the one hand we guarantee the fulfilment of the first inequality in Eq.\eqref{eq: discrete_inf--sup FOM 2a} by employing $P2-P1$ Taylor--Hood Lagrangian finite elements \cite{hood1974navier} (i.e continuous piecewise polynomials of order $2$ for the velocity and of order $1$ for the pressure, built on a tetrahedral triangulation of the domain $\Omega$), which are the most popular example of stable discretization couple.
+On the other hand, instead, we only assess the second inequality empirically, by computing the condition number of the steady Stokes system matrix (see Eq.\eqref{eq: BDF2 matrices} -- right).
+In all our numerical tests (see Section \ref{sec:section5}) such a matrix proved to be well--conditioned, hence suggesting the well--posedness of the FOM problem at hand.